CurveDocs/curve-docs/docs/registry/MetaRegistryAPI.md

 ### `owner`
 !!! description "`MetaRegistry.owner() -> address:`"

     Getter for the owner of the contract.
-This EOA can perfom [owner-guarded](./admin-controls.md) functions.
+This address can perfom [owner-guarded](./admin-controls.md) functions.

     Returns: owner (`address`).